Industry standards change: End of 2-year public SSL/TLS certificates

 When copying the text from the CSR file, make sure to include the

 -----END NEW CERTIFICATE REQUEST----- tags.

-After adding your CSR to the form, we populate the Common Name field with the common name from the CSR.
+After adding your CSR to the form, we auto-populate the Common Name field with the common name from the CSR.

-To add the common name yourself, type the common name in the box, or under Common Name, expand Show Recently Created Domains and select the domain from the list.
+To add the common name yourself, type the common name in the box, or under Common Name.
+Then, expand Show Recently Created Domains and select the domain from the list.

 SSL Standard and Secure Site SSL orders

 To get both versions of the domain (your-domain and www.your-doman) in the certificate for free, check Include both [your-domain].com and www. [your-domain].com in the certificate.